 A high-pitched bark that is accompanied by gagging could mean that your dog’s airways are blocked.
 This makes it hard for your dog to breathe or swallow anything.
 Your dog coughing is his way of getting his air passage clear.
 You should have him checked by a vet to help clear his airways.

+Dog coughing at night.
 Pneumonia and other respiratory infections

 A wet and phlegmy cough may represent an infection in the lower respiratory system.
-This could be as a result of fluid accumulation in the lungs.
+This could be a result of fluid accumulation in the lungs.
 This is accompanied by difficulty in breathing even when your dog is not coughing.
 Barking will make the coughing and discomfort worse.
 This could mean that your dog has pneumonia that could be bacterial or viral.
 Dirty and dust could also be the reason why your dog is coughing among other things.

 Aspiration pneumonia is a common illness, especially in vomiting dogs.
 It can be as a result of regurgitation of food, vomiting, or even inhalation of toxic substances.
 For instance, your dog may develop aspiration pneumonia after inhaling gasoline and other foreign materials.